Explosion247/milestone-project-1/README.md

 ## Deployment

-## features
+### Features

 One of the main components of this website is the front-end toolkit called bootstrap, there are many different parts of the website that uses bootstrap components.
 Each of the main component that are used are listed below.

-**Navigation**
+#### Navigation

 The navigation uses the bootstrap navbar with a custom logo/image in the the top left.
 This navbar has been customised to suit the steelbook collection website with the different brands/pages in the top right.
 This navbar contains the title for the website and will stay in the left when the website is 992 px or wider and when then move to the center when the page is 991 px or smaller.
 When this change happens the categories will also compress in to a drop down menu.

 ![NavBar 992px wide](assets/images/markdown/navbar-992px-wide.png)

-- styled with the primary colour for the text and the secondary colour for the navbar
+- Styled with the primary colour for the text and the secondary colour for the navbar
-- allows the user to navigate between each page easily - all the text on the nav bar will take you to a different page
+- Allows the user to navigate between each page easily - all the text on the nav bar will take you to a different page

 ![NavBar 991px or smaller collapsed](assets/images/markdown/navbar-991px-smaller-collapsed.png)